Back Costing Report

 Back Costing by Supplier

 Back Costing by Supplier will allow you to compare your Quote, Purchase Orders and Bills by your supplier.
-Clicking on the supplier's name will expand the line to show all Quotes, Purchase Orders or Bills loaded against that supplier.
-Clicking on any of the teal coloured links will take you to that document.
+Hovering over the teal coloured links will show all Quotes, Purchase Orders or Bills loaded against that supplier.
+Clicking on any of the links will take you to that document.

 You also have the ability to switch between Simplified/Advanced switch views - when this switch is turned on, Rave will display a % column to the right of each X vs Y dollar figures.